Testing

 Requesting a Patch Retest

 If CI reports a failure for a test label on Patchwork, it is possible to request a retest of a patch or series on those label(s).
+The default behavior is that your DPDK patch will be retested “as-is,” i.e. your series is not re-applied before testing.
 For a list of Patchwork testing labels, send an email reply on the patch or cover letter like so:

 Recheck-request: iol-compile-amd64-testing, iol-broadcom-Performance, iol-unit-arm64-testing, github-robot